dhellmann/pymotw-3/source/gettext/index.rst

 Since there are alternate forms to be translated, the replacements are listed in an array.
-Using an array allows translations for languages with multiple plural forms (e.g., Polish has different forms indicating the relative quantity).
+Using an array allows translations for languages with multiple plural forms (for example, Polish has different forms indicating the relative quantity).

 .. literalinclude:: plural.pot